Biharmonic equation

 Weak formulation

 Multiplying the biharmonic equation by a test function and integrating by parts twice leads to a problem of second-order derivatives, which would require \(H^{2}\) conforming (roughly \(C^{1}\) continuous) basis functions.
-To solve the biharmonic equation using Lagrange finite element basis functions, the biharmonic equation can be split into two second- order equations (see the Mixed Poisson demo for a mixed method for the Poisson equation), or a variational formulation can be constructed that imposes weak continuity of normal derivatives between finite element cells.
-This demo uses a discontinuous Galerkin approach to impose continuity of the normal derivative weakly.
+To solve the biharmonic equation using Lagrange finite element basis functions, the biharmonic equation can be split into two second- order equations (see the Mixed Poisson demo for an example of a mixed method), or a variational formulation can be constructed that imposes weak continuity of normal derivatives between finite element cells.
+This demo uses a discontinuous Galerkin approach to impose continuity of the normal derivative weakly, see for instance Babuška and Zlámal [BZ73] or Georgoulis and Houston [GH09].

 where the bilinear form is